ThierrySHYAKA/linear_regression_model/README.md

 ### 10. Clone the repository
-If you haven't already, clone the repository for the Flutter frontend: git clone https://github.com/ThierrySHYAKA/linear_regression_model.git cd linear_regression_model
+If you haven't already, clone the repository for the Flutter frontend: git clone https://github.com/ThierrySHYAKA/linear_regression_model.git

+$cd linear_regression_model/summative/API
+$cd linear_regression_model/summative/FlutterApp/flutter_app
+$cd linear_regression_model/summative/linear_regression

 ### 11. Install Flutter dependencies
 Install the required dependencies for the Flutter app: flutter pub get

 ### 12. Update the API URL in main.dart
-Make sure the API URL in the main.dart file points to the correct address of your FastAPI backend
+Make sure the API URL is in the main.dart file points to the correct address of your FastAPI backend

 ### 13. Run the Flutter app
 Run the Flutter app on an emulator or connected device: